MLA Works Cited Page: Books

 Works may include an essay in an edited collection or anthology, or a chapter of a book.
 The basic form is for this sort of citation is as follows:

-Lastname, First name.
+Last name, First name.
 "Title of Essay."
-Title of Collection.
-Ed.
-Editor's Name(s).
-City of Publication: Publisher, Year.
-Page range of entry.
-Medium of Publication.
+Title of Collection, edited by Editor's Name(s), Publisher, Year, Page range of entry.

 Swanson, Gunnar.
 "Graphic Design Education as a Liberal Art: Design and Knowledge in the University and The 'Real World.'"
-The Education of a Graphic Designer.
-Ed.
-Steven Heller.
-New York: Allworth Press, 1998.
-13-24.
-Print.
+The Education of a Graphic Designer, edited by Steven Heller, Allworth Press, 1998, pp. 13-24.

 Note on Cross-referencing Several Items from One Anthology: If you cite more than one essay from the same edited collection, MLA indicates you may cross-reference within your works cited list in order to avoid writing out the publishing information for each separate essay.
 You should consider this option if you have several references from a single text.
 To do so, include a separate entry for the entire collection listed by the editor's name as below:

-Rose, Shirley K., and Irwin Weiser, eds.
+Rose, Shirley K., and Irwin Weiser, editors.
 The Writing Program Administrator as Researcher.
-Portsmouth: Heinemann, 1999.
-Print.
+Heinemann, 1999.

 Then, for each individual essay from the collection, list the author's name in last name, first name format, the title of the essay, the editor's last name, and the page range:

 L'Eplattenier, Barbara.
 "Finding Ourselves in the Past: An Argument for Historical Work on WPAs."
-Rose and Weiser 131-40.
+Rose and Weiser, pp. 131-40.

 Please note: When cross-referencing items in the works cited list, alphabetical order should be maintained for the entire list.